-While CBD (cannabidiol) is reported to have several research-backed benefits, many consumers are unaware that it also has potential skin and beauty benefits.
-In this article, we discuss CBD and its possible use as a natural skincare product.
+While CBD (cannabidiol) is reported to have several potential research-backed benefits, many consumers remain unaware that it also has possible skin and beauty benefit as well.
+In this article, we discuss the potential beauty benefits of CBD.

 What is CBD?

 CBD (cannabidiol) is a plant-based compound naturally secreted by both cannabis and hemp.
 The most well-studied cannabinoid to date, CBD has demonstrated researched-backed potential for a wide variety of different applications.
-However, studies are ongoing, and no definitive proof has been established.
+However, studies are ongoing, and no definitive proof yet exits.

 CBD-infused products are a safe, natural way to enhance beauty and combat irritating skin problems.
 It’s made from organic hemp and hemp seed oil, both plant-based products that are 100% natural and completely chemical-free.
 Learn more